 The request for the Master Plan Amendment is consistent with the adopted Ames Plan 2040 as described in the addendum.
-Utilization of infrastructure and City services for this parcel are consistent with what has been anticipated for development in this area.
-The current zoning of the property will remain the same, but the location of development and total number of units are adjusted with the proposed amendment.
+Utilization of infrastructure and City services for this parcel is consistent with what has been anticipated for development in this area.
+The current zoning of the property will remain the same, but the extent of development and total number of units are adjusted with the proposed amendment.
 The amended Master Plan will restrict the maximum number of units on this property to no more than 75 with all dwellings as single-family detached homes.

-Consideration of a future City Park to the north has led to a change for the east side of the site that creates a long dead-end block.
-Although this condition is typically avoided, the designated length is with the approvable limits of the Subdivision Code of 1/4 mile length.
+Consideration of a future City park to the north has led to change for the east side of the site that creates a long dead-end block.
+Although this condition is typically avoided, the designated length is with the approvable limits of the Subdivision Code of 1⁄4 mile length.
 Final design details of the street and lot layouts will be part of the preliminary plat review process.
+Therefore, it is the recommendation of the City Manager that the City Council adopt Alternative #1, as described above.